WorldHealthOrganization/open-source-communication-channel/README.md

 To participate as a community member:

 1. Sign in with your GitHub account.
-2. Go to the [discussions](https://github.com/WorldHealthOrganization/open-source-communication-channel/discussions) page.
+2. Go to the [issues](https://github.com/WorldHealthOrganization/open-source-communication-channel/issues) page.
-3. Pick a category and start a discussion.
+3. Propose an issue.

 ### 🤔 When do I use this?